pradeep1006/axatest/readme.md

   - Fix any bug you might find
 - Edit readme.md and add any comments.
 It can be about what you did, what you would have done if you had more time, etc.
 - Send us the link of your repository.
+- username axa
+- password axa
+- mvn test
+- we can add exception handling on this code.There is no exception handling need more time to

 #### Restrictions
 - use java 8